microsoft/dstoolkit-AOAIFlaskApp/README.md

 8. Similarity Embedding - compares two pieces of text by transforming each into an embedding vector & using cosine similarity to generate a similarity score.
 9. Text Search - creates embeddings for a set of Amazon food reviews (already done - just loaded into memory). compares these embeddings to the embedded user input and returns the top 3 reviews most similar to what the user asked.
 10. Entity extraction - demonstrating zero-shot vs one-shot learning.
 An article is input and the names of companies as well as the names of people & their titles are extracted and returned to the user.
 Results should show improved accuracy with one-shot learning over zero-shot.
+11. Micrsoft Assistant Chatbot (ChatGPT) - demonstrating ChatGPT's abilities when integrated into a website.
+Model is prompted to be a Microsoft assistant chatbot using its own knowledge.
+This could be extended with fine-tuning, or using a source of external knowledge such as Azure Cognitive Search.

+New Updates: ChatGPT (MS Assistant)
-Coming soon: ChatGPT, and Change Summary use cases.
+Coming soon: Change Summary use cases.

 # Contribute
 Please reach out to clodaghlynch@microsoft.com, or henrytaylor@microsoft.com, for any questions, suggestions, or improvements.
 Thank you!